oracle-livelabs/database/datapump-x-platform-migration/02-preparationsource/preparationsource.md

   ```

 Please be aware:
-in RMAN terminology the target database identifies the database which you're going to back up - so in the migration terminology the source database
+in RMAN terminology the target database identifies the database which you're going to back up - so in the migration terminology the source database.

-### Step 2: Configure Default Parameters (SOURCE)
+### Step 2: Update Default RMAN Settings

   ```
     <copy>
      configure default device type to disk;